corsairdnb/tab-switcher/README.md

 Just install it and enjoy!

-Use Alt+Q on Windows or Linux and Cmd+Q on Mac.
+Use Alt+Q on Windows or Linux and Command+Q on Mac.